SteveRanieri/se_project_spots/README.md

 - Intro
 - Figma
 - Images
-- Github
+- Github Deployment

 **Intro**

 This project is made so all the elements are displayed correctly on popular screen sizes using the technologies:
 -Html
 -CSS
 -Grid
 -Flexbox
 -Media Queries
--Advanced Selectors and Psuedo-classes
+-Class Selectors and Psuedo-classes
 -Figma

 **Figma**